broadinstitute/gnomad-browser/docs/pext.md

 Here, we have integrated pext values from the GTEx v7 dataset.
 To do so, we first compute the median expression of a transcript across GTEx tissue samples, and define the expression of a given base as the sum of the expression of all transcripts that touch that base as seen in the visualization below:
 ![alt text](https://github.com/macarthur-lab/gnomad-docs/blob/master/docs/for_gnomad_browser.png)

 We do this for every GTEx tissue, and then normalize the value by the expression of the gene in the tissue.
 This is the baselevel pext, which can be interpreted as a measure of the proportion of the total transcriptional output from a gene that would be affected by the position in question.
-In other words, it can be thought of as an exon-usage type metric.
+It can also be thought of as an exon-usage type metric.

 #### How is this useful?
 This visualization will show you how much an exon is expressed accross tissues.